AnikSingha/Whisper-API/README.md

 # Whisper-API
-A self-hostable http API for OPENAI's Whisper
+A self-hostable http API for OpenAI's Whisper